zsparal/api-documentation/source/reference/v2/refunds-api/list-refunds.rst

               .. type:: array

-            - An array of refund objects as described in :ref:`Get refund <v2/refunds-get>`.
+            - An array of refund objects as described in :doc:`Get refund </reference/v2/refunds-api/get-refund>`.

    * - | ``_links``